Why data analytics should be Pharma’s new core competency

 However, once the pharma market consolidated into large corporations, research alone no longer produced sufficient profits.
 Pharma companies were faced with a rise in generics and a limited timeline for making proprietary sales of blockbuster drugs.
 As a result, the core competency in the pharma space naturally transitioned from research to marketing.
 Pharma companies had to focus on achieving greater ROI by promoting their products.

 Now, it’s time for another shift: from marketing to data analytics.
 Just as pharma companies once had to develop marketing as a core competency to remain competitive and profitable, they now have to become experts at data analytics to maintain a competitive edge.
-A competitive advantage is now given to whoever can analyze the most data and quickly derive a common, minimally invasive orthopedic procedure used to treat a number of joint injuries insights by making intelligent, meaningful connections.
+A competitive advantage is now given to whoever can analyze the most data and quickly derive a common, minimally invasive orthopaedic procedure used to treat a number of joint injuries insights by making intelligent, meaningful connections.

 Let’s examine how companies can cultivate data analytics as a core competency.

 There’s no lack of data — it just needs to be brought together

 To cultivate data analytics as a core competency, pharma firms need to realize that the problem is not a lack of data.
 There is an abundance of data everywhere.
 Pharma is constantly inundated with a massive inpouring of data that goes beyond information obtained from clinical trials.
 Firms receive both structured and unstructured data from a variety of sources, ranging from doctors notes and data captured through mobile devices to structured clinical research reports and patient questionnaires.